smrg-lm/sc3/docs/source/intro/event.rst

 and don't have exactly the same behavior.

-Events are created through the :class:`sc3.seq.event.event` which in fact is a subclass `dict` with the particularity that event instances are callables to implement default key values.
+Events are created through the :class:`sc3.seq.event.event` which in fact is a subclass `dict` with the particularity that event instances are callable to implement default key values.

 ::